 - How to Get to Machu Picchu from Lima

 - Inca Trail Packing List (+ Other hikes)

 Due to the bizarre desire for tourists to get their chebs out and the mass demand to see this wonder, visiting Machu Picchu is now restricted by the Peruvian government.
 Changes will be implemented from 2017 and they are pretty strict.

-Firstly, rules state you can not visit the Inca Citadel without an official guide (they will be available to hire on the spot) – this is still debated and needs clarification.
+Firstly, rules state you can not visit the Inca Citadel without an official guide but the goods news is that you can hire a guide at the gates.

 How to get to Machu Picchu

 The highlight of any backpacking trip across South America is the hike to Machu Picchu.
 There are many ways to get to the site – rightly accounted as one of the most amazing archaeological sites in the world.
 Most people opt for the classic way to Machu Picchu: train ride until Aguas Calientes (Machu Picchu Pueblo) and then an early morning bus all the way to the entrance.

 Others, though, dream of actually walking along the sacred way of the Incas and thus seeing the sunrise over Machu Picchu.
 The only way that guarantees this – regardless of the season and the sunrise time – is via the official Inca Trail.

 All other hikes finish in Aguas Calientes, and then require to either walk or take the bus to the entrance of the site, which opens at 6:00, and – provided the sun hasn’t risen already – rush all the way to the Inti Punku sun gate.
 This is not necessary with the traditional Inca Trail trek.

 However, the Inca Trail has to be booked well in advance so your visit to Machu Picchu has to be planned well.
 The Peruvian government issues the passes/permits (only 180-200 persons per day are allowed on the trail) at the beginning of January and they are usually sold out for the year within a couple of weeks.